Governance and Economic

 Supplier Risk Assessment

-Following the assessment, BDMS Supply Chain Solution collaborates closely with suppliers to establish improvement approaches through consultation, planning, and ongoing performance monitoring over a one-year period.
-Guidance and recommendations are also provided to support suppliers in improving their environmental, social, and governance (ESG) performance, while strengthening collaboration across the supply chain in accordance with the BDMS Supplier Code of Conduct.
-These efforts contribute to reducing supply chain risks and promoting sustainable growth throughout the value chain.
+Following the assessment, BDMS Supply Chain Solution collaborates with the suppliers to establish improvement measures and targets, closely monitoring their progress over a one-year period.
+Follow-up assessments are also conducted to evaluate the effectiveness of the improvement plans, while guidance is provided to enhance suppliers’ environmental, social, and governance (ESG) performance in alignment with BDMS’s procurement standards and Supplier Code of Conduct.
+This process helps mitigate supply chain risks, strengthen supplier collaboration, and support shared sustainable growth throughout the value chain.

 On-Site Supplier Assessment

-BDMS Supply Chain Solution (2nd Party) conducts On-site Assessments based on suppliers’ Self-Assessment results to evaluate actual and potential significant risks and adverse impacts throughout the supply chain.
-In 2025, the Company conducted on-site assessments for 1 supplier.
+BDMS Supply Chain Solution, acting as a second-party assessor, conducts on-site assessments based on suppliers’ Self-Assessment results to identify and evaluate actual and potential significant risks and adverse impacts throughout the supply chain.
+In 2025, the Company conducted on-site assessments of two suppliers.

-In addition, BDMS Central Procurement collaborates closely with suppliers to establish improvement guidelines, monitor performance, and provide continuous recommendations to mitigate potential impacts, strengthen environmental, social, and governance (ESG) standards, and promote sustainable business practices throughout the supply chain and value chain in a concrete and continuous manner.
+In addition, BDMS Supply Chain Solution collaborates with suppliers to establish improvement measures, monitor performance, and provide ongoing guidance.
+These efforts are intended to mitigate potential impacts, enhance environmental, social, and governance (ESG) standards, and foster concrete and continuous collaboration in advancing sustainable business practices throughout the supply chain and value chain.

 Supply Chain Management